 What about holding legal title to a piece of property?
 What impact does that have on all this?

 One of the everyday things that a client will tell me when discussing their property rights is that they have a piece of property titled to them.
 For instance, their home, vehicle, or boat has a title attached to it that bears only their name.
 Therefore, it must be the case that they own that asset to the exclusion of their spouse, right?
 Let's see how the state of Texas treats property like this in a divorce.

 Unlike a common law property state, a community property state like Texas does not treat the title as the final arbiter of who owns a piece of property.
 Just because the boat mentioned above is titled to your name alone does not mean that the ship is your separate property.
 Depending on the timing and circumstances of purchasing that property, it may belong to the community estate- even if your spouse's name is nowhere to be found on the title.

 What are some of the hallmarks of a community property state?

 No matter what situation you find yourself in during your Texas divorce, here are some elements of community property law that will be consistent across the board for your case.
-The significance of the elements that I am about to go over with you is that the personal earnings (from your employment) of both you and your spouse are owned equally by you and your spouse.
+The significance of the factors that I am about to go over with you is that you and your spouse's earnings (from your employment) are owned equally by you and your spouse.

 What happens if separate and community property get mixed up together?

-What happens if you invest community property income in a common law state?
+What happens if you invest community property income in a common-law state?